shalynbarrios/shalynbarrios/README.md

-<h1 align="center">Hi there, I'm Shay</h1>
+<h1 align="center">Hi, I'm Shay</h1>
 <h3 align="center">A computer engineering student who uses and teaches Python</h3>

-- ⚡ Fun fact? **I can solve the Rubik's cube in 16 seconds.
+- ⚡ Fun fact: **I can solve the Rubik's cube in 16 seconds.
 I can also solve it blindfolded.**

 Repositories marked with [TEACHING] indicate that I created all the files in the repo as part of my teaching activities.
-I teach students from 8th grade to high school seniors, focusing primarily on Python3.
+I teach students from 8th grade to high school seniors, focusing primarily on Python 3.
 The [TEACHING] tag can help you quickly reference my teaching portfolio!

 <h3 align="left">Connect with me:</h3>
 <p align="left">